USC-InfoLab/NeuroGNN/README.md

 If you find our work useful, please consider citing:
 ```
-@inproceedings{Hajisafi2024DynamicGNNs,
-  author    = {Arash Hajisafi and Haowen Lin and Yao-Yi Chiang and Cyrus Shahabi},
+@inproceedings{hajisafi2024dynamic,
   title         =  {Dynamic GNNs for Precise Seizure Detection and Classification from EEG Data},
+  author        =  {Hajisafi, Arash and Lin, Haowen and Chiang, Yao-Yi and Shahabi, Cyrus},
-  booktitle = {Proceedings of the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD'24)},
+  booktitle     =  {Pacific-Asia Conference on Knowledge Discovery and Data Mining},
+  pages         =  {207--220},
-  year      = {2024}
+  year          =  {2024},
+  organization  =  {Springer}
 }
 ```